 - Chris Borland, former San Francisco 49ers linebacker who retired after one year due to concerns about head injuries

 - Dr. Robert Cantu, co-founder of the CTE Center at the Boston University School of Medicine; senior advisor to the NFL Head, Neck and Spine Committee

 - Domonique Foxworth, writer, The Undefeated; former NFL cornerback/ex-NFL Players Association president

 - Scott Hallenbeck, executive director, USA Football

 - Dr. Andrew Peterson, University of Iowa football team physician; executive committee member of the American Academy of Pediatrics Council on Sports Medicine and Fitness

 - Tom Green, head coach/athletic director, Eleanor Roosevelt High School (Greenbelt, Md.)

 - Jennifer Brown Lerner, Aspen Institute policy manager for the National Commission on Social, Emotional, and Academic Development; mom of flag football player

-The conversation will be moderated by Tom Farrey, executive director of the Sports & Society Program, whose reporting on youth football has won national honors, including the Columbia University-Alfred I. Dupont Award with ESPN.
+The conversation was moderated by Tom Farrey, executive director of the Sports & Society Program, whose reporting on youth football has won national honors, including the Columbia University-Alfred I. Dupont Award with ESPN.